-In addition to the significant risks involved with scale-up of new biorefinery technology, other market barriers related to infrastructure and end use also limit the amount of advanced biofuel distributed.
+In addition to the significant risks involved with scale-up of new biorefinery technology, other market barriers related to distribution infrastructure and end use also limit the amount of advanced biofuels distributed.

-Fuel development and blend testing: BETO is currently engaging with VTO, nine national laboratories, and industry on a first-of-its-kind research and development (R&D) effort to combine biofuels and combustion R&D, building on decades of advances in both fuels and engines.
+Fuel development and blend testing: BETO is currently collaborating with VTO, nine national laboratories, and more than 25 university and industry partners on a research and development (R&D) effort to combine biofuels and combustion R&D, building on decades of advances in both fuels and engines.
 The Co-Optimization of Fuels & Engines (Co-Optima) initiative aims to simultaneously transform both transportation fuels and vehicles in order to maximize performance and energy efficiency, minimize environmental impact, and accelerate widespread adoption of innovative combustion strategies.

 BETO also works closely with EPA, DOE national laboratories, and the Coordinating Research Council on fuel blend testing and research.
 More information on EPA's E15 waiver decision can be found on EPA's website.